 - 1. A student must be enrolled in a minimum of three block classes except for the semester in which they will graduate.
-A senior must have a minimum of 1 class during the second semester to be eligible. - 2.
+A senior must have a minimum of 1 class during second semester to be eligible. - 2.
 A student must have received a passing grade in all enrolled classes during the weekly grading period preceding the contest or performance. - 3.
 The ineligibility period is one week or until the failing grade is brought to a passing grade. - 4.
 Ineligibility is declared on Friday and the student is ineligible Monday through Saturday of the following week.
+Procedure - 1.
+Athletic secretary runs an athletic grade report of each in-season roster. - 2.
+A list is provided to each teacher of athletes that are currently not passing their course. - 3.
+It is the teacher's responsibility to confirm if the student is not passing the course by the time assigned by the athletic director. - 4.
+Grades are continuous through each 18-week grading block.
+If a student completes work that puts them in a passing position, they can be eligible at that time. - 5.
+Once a teacher has confirmed a student-athlete is not passing, the athletic director's office will notify coaches whose students have become ineligible for the following week. - 6.
+The coach will notify the student of his/her ineligibility. - 7.
+A letter notifying parents of their student's ineligibility will be mailed on Friday.
+Remediation will be available through the classroom teacher.